raexera/yoru/.github/README.md

 <b>  Aesthetic AwesomeWM Dotfiles  </b>

 Welcome to my AwesomeWM configuration files!

-so yeah now i'm using awesomewm, looks like i'll be use this wm forever.
+So yeah now I'm using awesomewm, Looks like I'll be use this wm forever.
 Because only this wm can satisfy me.
 Fyi, I use night colorscheme, and it's so beautiful.
 These dotfiles are made with love, for sure.

 <h2></h2><br>